-Another key strategy in white supremacist recruitment are online communities that warmly welcoming in new members, once lured into such a group the recruit is given a surge of support, validation, and esteem boosting.
+Another key strategy in white supremacist recruitment are online communities that warmly welcome in new members.
+Once lured into such a group the recruit is given a surge of support, validation, and esteem boosting.
 The new members are told they belong, that they may not fit in real life social cliques but that they fit into this group, and that the other group members care about them.
 Hours will be invested in grooming the new recruit, befriending and talking with them.
 Active chats or websites like 4chan and 8chan are appealing to those who are bored and isolated and only want some human contact but have trouble getting it elsewhere due to social awkwardness.
 The white supremacist group offers a sense of community and belonging and slowly cultivates in the recruit into a sense of loyalty towards the group.
 For those desperate for friendship or to feel included this is an incredibly potent lure.
 These groups can have darker tactics as well, with leaders telling their members that they cannot leave or return to people outside of the group.
 Many reasons are given but most commonly this inability to leave is posed as there being some boogeyman outsider, like “SJWs”, will eventually toss them out, bully them, ostracize them, or attack them.
 Leaving the group is framed to members as ruining their only chance at fun, true friendship, or inclusion.
 Members are told they must remain in the group because within the group is the only place it is safe to express themselves freely, that their opinions are too radical to be accepted elsewhere, or that their ‘truth’ will be brutally suppressed by outsiders, and within the group are the only people who will ever accept them.
 The outside world is cast as some nebulously ominous power that is held back from harming the member only by the protection of the group.
 All of this forges fear and friendship together into chains that trap people into toxic white supremacist spaces.